pepicrft/fuckingapproachableswiftconcurrency/src/en/index.md

 What you actually want is to give the employee a walkie-talkie to communicate with her while she handles the request.
 With the walkie-talkie, you can tell her to stop, or she can tell you when she encounters an error, or she can report the result of the request you gave her.
 </div>

 Instead of creating unmanaged tasks, use Swift concurrency to keep control of the subtasks you create.
 Use `TaskGroup` to manage a (group of) subtask(s).
-Swift provides a couple of `withTaskGroup() { group in ... }` functions to help create a task group.
+Swift provides a couple of `withTaskGroup() { group in ... }` functions to help create task groups.

 ```swift
 func doWork() async {